lukasz-migas/napari-plot/README.md

 This plugin is in very early stages of development and many things are still in a state of disarray.
 New features and bug fixes will be coming over the coming months.

-## Note

-`napari-plot` provides several custom icons and stylesheets to take advantage of the `Qt` backend.
-Since it would be a bit busy to add multiple layer lists, I opted to include a toolbar that quickly pulls the layer list whenever requested.
-Simple use the toolbar to access several commonly accessed elements.

 ## Usage

 You can use `napari-plot` alongside `napari` where it is embedded as a dock widget.
-If using this option, controls are relegated to toolbar where you can adjust layer properties like you would do in `napari`.
+If using this option, controls are relegated to a toolbar where you can adjust layer properties like you would do in `napari`.

 ![embedded](https://github.com/lukasz-migas/napari-1d/raw/main/misc/embedded.png)